 Yes!
 With the help of a skilled attorney, a TBI victim has the potential to recover many of the expenses associated with the TBI:

 - Lost wages, diminished earning potential: Some injuries put a person out of work for weeks (or even months) while they recover.
-If you’ve lost wages due to circumstances like these, you may recover them in court.
+If you've lost wages due to circumstances like these, you may recover them in court.
 Some TBI survivors even face diminished lifetime earning potential.
 If a construction professional sustains a TBI, for example, they may lose the ability to work in the construction industry.
-That individual could pursue damages for diminished earning potential if it appeared he or she would not make as much money in another job
+That individual could pursue damages for diminished earning potential if it appeared they would not make as much money in another job.

-Proving negligence centers around for primary elements: duty (and the breach of it), causation, and damages.
+Proving negligence centers around four primary elements: duty (and the breach of it), causation, and damages.

 - Damages refer to the injuries or losses a survivor suffers due to their TBI.
-When a breach of duty occurs and it causes damages, that’s what helps prove negligence
+When a breach of duty occurs that causes damages, the two must be connected to prove negligence.

 - Significant financial losses due to a TBI